ayyoubmaul/hadoop-docker/Readme.md

 ## Kick-off Cluster

 1. Clone this repos to your project directory, and `cd hadoop-docker`
+2. `cp cluster-template.env cluster.env`
+3. Edit `cluster.env` (choose docker or podman)
-2. If you are in Linux/MAC Just simply run `./run_cluster.sh`
+4. If you are in Linux/MAC Just simply run `./run_cluster.sh`
-3. If you are in Windows try run this command `docker build -t hadoop-base:3.3.6 . && docker-compose up`
+5. If you are in Windows try run this command `docker build -t localhost/hadoop-base:3.3.6 . && docker-compose up`

 ## How to run MapReduce Job